-Crude gains on output deal, shares slip on recession fears
+Crude mixed on output deal, recession fears; shares slip

 Oil prices have slumped more than 50% from their January peak as the coronavirus pandemic hit fuel demand.

-International benchmark Brent futures LCOc1 rose 50 cents to $31.98 per barrel but were trading below the day’s highs.

-U.S. West Texas Intermediate (WTI) crude futures CLc1 were up 32 cents at $23.08 per barrel in a volatile session, having fallen more than 3% to $22.03 earlier in the day.
+International benchmark Brent futures LCOc1 rose 26 cents to settle at $31.74 per barrel.
+U.S. West Texas Intermediate (WTI) crude futures CLc1 fell 35 cents to settle at $22.41 per barrel in a volatile session.

 Central banks are doing everything in their power to support the stock market and economy, which will eventually lead to inflation, said Phil Streible, chief market strategist at Blue Line Futures in Chicago.